 If your colleagues are relying on you to complete a project, let them know that you won’t be going into the office today and offer instructions on how they can proceed without you.
 If you’re planning to check your emails or answer phone calls, let them know.

-- Follow company policy: Make sure you’re following the normal protocol when it comes to calling in sick.
-Depending on your company’s policy, you may be required to get a sick note from a doctor for just a day off or to call ahead in addition to sending an email.
+Make sure you’re following the normal protocol when it comes to calling in sick.
+Depending on your company’s policy, you may be required to get a doctor’s note for just a day off or to call ahead in addition to sending an email.
 Make sure you’re up to date with these procedures and that you follow them to a T.

-- Do it early: Send your manager an email as soon as you realise that you can’t go to work.
+Send your manager an email as soon as you realize that you can’t go to work.
 If it’s late in the evening, you can follow up the next day with a phone call, by which time you’d have gotten some rest and your manager will have already begun preparations to cover your absence.
 If you’re sending your email in the morning, meanwhile, make sure it’s when your alarm goes off and not the time you should be starting work.
 This will only look like you simply missed your alarm and are making excuses to avoid work.

-- Keep it simple: You don’t have to go into too much detail about your illness.
-You can say what it is you have (if it’s not too embarrassing) and request for the absence to be taken out of your sick leave allowance.
+You don’t have to go into too much detail about your illness.
+You can say what it is you have (if it’s not too embarrassing) and request for the absence to be taken out of your paid sick leave allowance.
 There’s no need to describe how many times you threw up or how you’re left in bed sweating buckets.

-We’ve put together two examples to give you an idea of what your email should look like: one for when you’re taking leave and do not want to be disturbed and another for when you’re able to work from home.
+We’ve put together two examples to give you an idea of what your email should look like: one for when you’re taking leave and do not want to be disturbed and another for when you’re able to work remotely.

-You can modify them according to your particular situation.
+You can modify these email templates according to your particular situation.